adjust/marmalade_sdk/README.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{android_id}` for Android that
+It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{gps_adid}` for Android that
 can be used as parameter values.
 In the resulting callback the `{idfa}` placeholder would be replaced with the ID for
-Advertisers of the current device for iOS and the `{android_id}` would be replaced with the AndroidID of the current device
+Advertisers of the current device for iOS and the `{gps_adid}` would be replaced with the Google Advertising ID of the current device
 for Android.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you
 haven't registered a callback for an event, these parameters won't even be read.

 ### <a id="partner-parameters">Partner parameters

-You can also add parameters for integrations that have been activated in your adjust dashboard that are transmittable to
-network partners.

-This works similarly to the callback parameters mentioned above, but can be added by calling the `add_partner_parameter`
+Similarly to the callback parameters mentioned above, you can also add parameters that adjust will transmit to the network partners of your choice.
+You can activate these networks in your adjust dashboard.

+For partner parameters to be added, you would need to call the `add_partner_parameter`
 method on your `adjust_event` instance.

 ```cpp